bkonkle/reactifier/README.md

 the `reactifier()` function.

 The function pulls down all subscribed RSS feeds based on the `subscriptions.json` file.
-For each new post, a markdown file is created on S3 with yaml front matter for metadata and a preview of the post in the markdown body.
-The files are indexed for faster access.

-After all new posts are saved, a static site is generated to display the post previews and provide an RSS feed.
+After the latest posts are retrieved, a static site is generated to display the post previews and provide an RSS feed.
 The static site is hosted entirely through S3.

 ## But, why??